F1 (BT) – Chapter 19 MCQ’s (Motivating individuals and groups) – ACCA

 Number of the Questions

-These MCQs Test consist of 18 Questions that covers the Chapter; Motivating individuals and groups of ACCA F1 (BT) Business and Technology Module.
+There are 18 Questions in this Online F1 MCQ Test that cover Chapter 19, Motivating individuals and groups of ACCA F1 (BT/FBT) Business and Technology Module.

 Time